England-Warwickshire Flag

 It took him 10 years but he built a new gatehouse for no other reason than to show off, really, and none more so than to Good Queen Bess herself.
 Rumours were rife, you see, that he'd copped her in all her Gloriana with the king of Spain, no less, chipping in with some early fake news on the subject of illegitimacy.

-[1] It was sort of his anyway but had been confiscated from his dad for his backing of the wrong horse in the 1553 race for succession, Lady Jane Grey, that is.
+The castle was sort of Dudley's anyway but had been confiscated from his dad for his backing of the wrong horse in the 1553 race for succession, Lady Jane Grey and all that.

 They'll let you up and inside the gatehouse these days where highlights include an alabaster fireplace.